sunday4me/sunday4me/README.md

 - 💡 I'm a self-taught software developer and Graduated From AltSchool Africa and Alx Africa Coding School.

-- 🌱 I’m currently working on my ideas and exploring distributed systems.
+- 🌱 I’m currently working on my ideas,exploring distributed systems and how to visualize Data.

 - 🔭 I’m currently learning **Software Engineering, System infrastructure and Design, Data Structures and Algorithms.**